 Where informal settlement or ADR is not appropriate, Charlie is well-prepared to engage in complex litigation, including representing high-asset clients in matters related to business valuations and division, calculating and dividing equity compensation, and forensic accounting and financial tracing.
 Charlie also represents clients facing contentious custody matters, including domestic and international relocation cases.
 Charlie is experienced in complex domestic violence cases, including those which require forensic evidence and the use of leading national experts.

-When Charlie is not at work, he enjoys spending time with his friends and family, including his partner and their two dogs, Wellington and Bailey.
+When Charlie is not at work, he enjoys spending time with his friends and family, including his husband and their two dogs, Wellington and Bailey.
 Charlie is an avid traveler and lover of the arts, and he enjoys exploring new destinations and trying new cuisines.